SwapneelM/dotfiles/README.md

 * If you're installing neovim, follow the [instructions for configuration of the vimrc](https://github.com/neovim/neovim/wiki/FAQ#where-should-i-put-my-config-vimrc) (essentially, you have to put it in a folder and rename it as `~/.config/nvim/init.vim`).

+* To launch the Z Shell (abbreviated as zsh), just run the command `zsh` from your regular terminal and watch the magic unfold.

 * Test the commands `neofetch`, `nvim`, and observe your terminal enter God-mode (no this is a figure of speech, not another Intel vulnerability, geez).

+* Once you're certain everything works, and you like `zsh` enough to consider switching over to it try to change your default shell to zsh so that you are able to avoid the need to run the command `zsh` each time you open a shell.
+    ```
+    $ chsh -s $(which zsh)
+    ```
+* **For non-root users**, you will have to hack your way around this because it may not allow you to set the default shell.
+In this case read about the [theory](#theory) for rc files and add a line to the end of your `~/.bashrc`.
+What happens is each time you login/open a shell, the system runs `source ~/.bashrc` so you're basically asking for it to run a command that calls the Z shell to be executed each time the system sources the file.
+    ```
+    $ echo "exec zsh" >> ~/.bashrc
+    ```

 # Theory